 ModCell® Straw is tightly packed and enclosed within a structural timber frame, i-joists, sheathing board on the inside surface of the panel and breather board on the outside surface of the panel.
 This forms a fully enclosed panel with no straw visible.
 Fire needs a ready supply of oxygen to burn and without it, no combustion will occur.
 The panels provide a near airless environment, so fire resistance is very good.
 All ModCell panels offer 60+ minutes of protection.
 Final visible internal and external surfaces will increase these levels though the fire resistance levels they offer.

 What about infestation?
 [Back to top]

 Straw contains very little nutritional value and will not, in itself, support a pest population.
 The density of straw discourages rodent activity.
-Infestation can only occur when panel has been damaged and straw is open to external atmosphere.
-ModCell® Hemp is a monolithic structure not dissimilar to lightweight aerated concrete and as such prevents infestation occurring.
-Lime render is aseptic further reducing the possibility of infestation.
+Infestation can only occur when a panel has been damaged and straw is open to the outer atmosphere.

 Will the straw decompose?
 [Back to top]